paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-022-sea-grant-colleges-and-marine-science-development.md

   (B) maintains a program which includes, at a minimum, research and extension services.

-**(b) Existing designees** Any institution, or association or alliance of two or more such institutions, designated as a sea grant college or awarded institutional program status by the Director prior to March 6, 1998, shall not have to reapply for designation as a sea grant college or sea grant institute, respectively, after March 6, 1998, if the Director determines that the institution, or association or alliance of institutions, meets the qualifications in subsection (a) of this section.
+**(b) Existing designees** Any institution, or association or alliance of two or more such institutions, designated as a sea grant college or awarded institutional program status by the Director prior to March 6, 1998, shall not have to reapply for designation as a sea grant college or sea grant institute, respectively, after March 6, 1998, if the Director determines that the institution, or association or alliance of institutions, meets the qualifications in subsection (a).

-**(c) Suspension or termination of designation** The Secretary may, for cause and after an opportunity for hearing, suspend or terminate any designation under subsection (a) of this section.
+**(c) Suspension or termination of designation** The Secretary may, for cause and after an opportunity for hearing, suspend or terminate any designation under subsection (a).

 **(d) Duties** Subject to any regulations prescribed or guidelines established by the Secretary, it shall be the responsibility of each sea grant college and sea grant institute—